Die4Ever/The-7th-Guest-Unity/README.md

 SCUMMVM's implementation of the Groovie engine should be a valuable resource https://github.com/scummvm/scummvm/tree/master/engines/groovie

-mouse cursors downloaded from https://tbyte.com/downloads/
+mouse cursors downloaded from https://tbyte.com/downloads/ later they can be perfectly extracted from the game files